 By studying within our Essex Pathways Department for your foundation year, you will have access to the facilities that the University of Essex has to offer, as well as those provided by our department to support you:

-The School of Sport, Rehabilitation and Exercise Sciences specialist facilities include our brand new £12 million Sports Centre, physiotherapy labs, six specialist sport & physiology labs, two dedicated sports therapy training labs, and an on-campus sports therapy clinic.
+The School of Sport, Rehabilitation and Exercise Sciences specialist facilities include our Sports Arena, physiotherapy labs, six specialist sport and physiology labs, two dedicated sports therapy training labs, and an on-campus sports therapy clinic.

 The sport, fitness, health and leisure sectors are booming and provide a variety of careers for sports and exercise science graduates.